MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 The HTTPSSVC RR extends the behavior for determining a QNAME specified above in {{svcb-names}}.
-In particular, if the scheme is "https" with port 443, or the scheme is "http" and the port is 80, then the client's original QNAME is equal to the origin host name.
+In particular, if the scheme is "https" with port 443, then the client's original QNAME is equal to the origin host name.

-For origins other than https with port 443 and http with port 80, the port and scheme continue to be prefixed to the hostname as described in {{svcb-names}}.
+For HTTPS origins with ports other than 443, the port and scheme continue to be prefixed to the hostname as described in {{svcb-names}}.
 Following of HTTPSSVC AliasForm and CNAME aliases is also unchanged from SVCB.

+Clients always convert the "http" scheme to "https" before performing an HTTPSSVC query ({{hsts}}), so domain owners MUST NOT publish HTTPSSVC records with a prefix of "_http".

 Note that none of these forms alter the HTTPS origin or authority.
 For example, clients MUST continue to validate TLS certificate